 Darren Henley OBE, Chief Executive of Arts Council England

-- 35 schools are engaging with the programme, consisting of 21 Primary, nine Secondary, two SEN, one College, one Alternative Provision and one Virtual School (Thurrock Children in Care).
+- 35 schools engaged with the programme, consisting of 21 Primary, nine Secondary, two SEN, one College, one Alternative Provision and one Virtual School (Thurrock Children in Care).

 - 30 of these schools have embarked on an Artsmark journey.
 So far 3 have been leveled as Artsmark Platinum, 7 as gold and 13 as silver